cloudfoundry/csb-brokerpak-gcp/docs/gcp-installation.md

 To allow CF applications to connect to service instances created by CSB, follow [these instructions](https://cloud.google.com/vpc/docs/configure-private-services-access) to enable private service access to the VPC network that your foundation is running in.

 To peer the service network (that mysql and postgres instances are connected to) and your VPC, the following commands need to be run once.
+Note that the `prefix-length` value depends on how many databases are created.
+If you run out of available IP addresses then consider using a lower number.

 ```bash
 VPC_NETWORK_NAME=[the name of your VCP network]